 Note: Not all scientific sessions are awarded contact hour credit.
 Check the Online Program or stop by the CE Booth at the Annual Meeting for the most up to date session status.

 Obtaining CE Credit for CME, CNE, M/CHES, CPH

 Access to the Online CE Evaluation System is generated by payment of the access fee.
 In order to receive a certificate of continuing education credit, an Online Evaluation must be completed for each session or institute attended.
 The CE fee covers all CE contact hour credits for both the Learning Institute courses and the Annual Meeting scientific sessions.

 Registrants can earn continuing education contact hour credits in Health Education (CHES and MCHES), Nursing (CNE), Medicine (CME for physicians and non-physicians) and Public Health (CPH) during the Annual Meeting.
 The Continuing Education access fee is $50 for the first discipline and $10 for each additional discipline (Example: CME $50 + CPH $10 = $60 total).
-Payment of the access fee must be made before the close of on-site registration on Nov.
-2, 2016.
+Payment of the access fee must be made before the close of on-site registration at noon on Nov.
+8, 2017.
 No refunds will be given.
 Note: CHES/MCHES credits are reported to NCHEC quarterly; therefore, credits from this meeting will be reported Jan.
-15, 2017.
+15, 2018.

 How to obtain CME, CNE, CHES, MCHES and CPH credits

 While APHA is not an accredited provider of continuing education credits for the following professions, we provide this information to assist those who are interested in pursuing credits directly from their professional accrediting bodies:

 In selected states, the APHA Annual Meeting activity can be used toward Category 2 CE credits.
 It is the responsibility of the individual to contact his/her state chapter to see if it applies.
 Contact www.naswdc.org or your state chapter.